Core cost - £12 billion (likely)

-The LTC would cost £9 billion according to the latest estimate submitted by National Highways to the DCO examination [1], making the scheme more expensive per mile than the cancelled HS2 project.
-However this figure is likely to be hugely underestimated as it dates from 2020 when the outline business case was produced.
-Similarly, an extremely low and unrealistic predicted inflation rate has been used [2], from 2.08% in 2026, levelling out at around 2.5% by 2034.
-The Infrastructure and Projects Authority (IPA) in their Analysis of the National Infrastructure and Construction Pipeline 2023 [3] reported that construction materials costs had increased by 40% since 2020.
+The LTC would cost £9 billion according to National Highways' submission to the DCO examination [1], making the scheme more expensive per mile than the cancelled HS2 project.
+However this figure is likely to be a huge underestimate as it dates from 2020 when the outline business case was produced.
+The Infrastructure and Projects Authority (IPA) in their Analysis of the National Infrastructure and Construction Pipeline 2023 [2] reported that construction materials costs had increased by 40% since 2020.

 Sources